bedezign/dchelper/README.md

 This config will give you a working [http://myproject.test](http://myproject.test) that has a port `80` and `3306`.
 It runs on a 3 container structure, all using unmodified images from the docker hub.

 The `root` entry signifies that all relative **source** locations will be mapped in there.
-The target locations do not use this root. `~` is translate for both target and source.
+The target locations do not use this. `~` is translated for both target and source.
-Note: if the `root` is also relative it will use the current working directory as its base.
+Note: if the `root` is also relative it will use the current working directory as its base (or home if `~` is used).
+It can be overwritten locally in a helper configuration.

 We use 2 `envsubst` commands here:
 The `nginx`-one creates a locally stored file based on the configuration at the `pre.up` stage.
 The resulting file is mounted into the `nginx` container so that it can be used when it boots.
 The `aws`-one will create a file directly in the container.
-Since that functionality only works *after* it the container up, we use `at: post.up`.
+Since that functionality only works *after* the container is up, we use `at: post.up` in the configuration.

 The `scriptrunner` command runs some of my reusable scripts to install things in the containers and it keeps track of what was installed within that container.
 `once` indicates that these will only be ran once, if not found in the `lock-file` yet.
+(`always` is on the planning)

-Since these will be executed "passthrough", you'll see what is being done in your console without having to look in the container logs to see when things are wrapped up.
+Since these will be executed "passthrough", you'll see what is being done in your console without having to look in the container logs to see when things are wrapped up. (which is something that annoyed me personally when using an alternate entry script that installs things).

-The `.env` file has an `APP_URL` that is already part of the laravel settings, but I added it to show that I just reuse the variables there as well.
+The `.env` file has an `APP_URL` that is added to show that you can reuse the variables there as well.
 The goal here is to have to modify as little as possible to setup a new project.